FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 Now that we know about packaging and versioning the next step is to establish an automated Continuous Integration (CI) process.
 For this purpose a common choice is [Jenkins][] especially for proprietary software since it can be installed on premise.

+## Artefact Store

 Besides the CI tool there is also a place needed to store the built packages.
 The term *artefact store* is used commonly for a service that offers a way to store and install packages from.
 In the Python world the Python Package Index ([PyPI][]) is the official artefact store to publish open source packages.
 For companies the on-premise equivalent is [devpi][] that: